Overview of UCLA

 Everyone involved in the human research enterprise—including faculty, researchers, research staff, residents, students, administrators and study participants—is encouraged to communicate concerns, suggestions, and allegations of coercion or undue influence to the OHRPP office or higher officials, including the Vice Chancellor of Research or the Executive Vice Chancellor.
 Web pages facilitating communication include For Researchers and Staff: Concerns, Complaints, Suggestions, and Compliments and For Research Volunteers: Reporting Research-Related Concerns and Complaints.
 People may report their concerns anonymously if they so desire.

 The OHRPP welcomes suggestions for improvement and has and continues to actively seek faculty and participant feedback.
 A faculty committee provided direct input and direction into the development of webIRB.
-Until just recently the Academic Senate charged an OHRPP Oversight Committee was overseeing the efforts of the OHRPP to improve activities.
 As the activities of the CTSI increase the OHRPP expects likewise to increase its outreach activities to the community.

 Improving Human Research Protections at UCLA